Long URLs can be a huge pain in several ways, and one of them is managing them.

 You can shorten, track, and manage URLs with Tinycc.
 It lets you view new vs. returning clicks, country of origin, browser used, and other stats.
 And because you’re required to sign up and create an account, you can check your link history and manage them via tags, filters, etc.

 You’re also given the option to shorten links containing your brand name or custom domain, which is pretty cool and useful.
 This service is free, but there’s also a premium plan that you might want to check out.
-It has more allowance and features.
+It has more allowances and features.

 Qti.ai is not just an URL shortener but also works as a threat intelligence to improve online integrity.
 Once you generate links through this service, it’ll analyze them for fraudulent spoofing and malicious activities, helping users stay protected from the threats.

-As the hackers are quite advanced these days, Qti.ai carefully directs each link to find out whether it contains any phishing, mature content, or fraud risks.
+As hackers are quite advanced these days, Qti.ai carefully directs each link to find out whether it contains any phishing, mature content, or fraud risks.

 It keeps you and as well as the people who’ll click those links quite safe and secure.
 This service is free to use, so go ahead and check it out.